Bobby Orlando: Music career

-Bobby Orlando has been active as prolific music producer, songwriter, musician, and record label impresario.
-During the 1980s he produced, composed and performed on hundreds of music productions that he released under various record labels, including "O" Records, Bobcat Records, Memo Records, Telefon Records, MenoVision Records, Beach Records, Plastic Records, Eurobeat Records, Obscure Records, Beat Box Records, Riovista Records, Intelligent Records, Basic Records, Knowledge Records and others.
-In the late 1980s, at the peak of his success, he stopped being active as a producer.
+Bobby Orlando has been active as music producer, songwriter, musician, and record label impresario.

-Orlando is credited as one of the founding fathers of hi-NRG dance music.
+Orlando is credited as one of the founding fathers of Hi-NRG dance music.
 His productions are easily identifiable by their dense synthesizers, rolling bass lines, and resounding percussion.
 He has played multiple instruments on his tracks including electronic keyboards, guitars, bass, synthesizers, drums, piano, assorted percussion, trumpet and saxophone.
 The ringing cowbell percussion lines and robotic sequencers heard in "She Has a Way", "The Best Part of Breakin' Up" and "Native Love (Step by Step)" have been described as defining his trademark sound.

 As a solo artist, Bobby O scored hits with tracks "She Has a Way", "How to Pick Up Girls", "Suspicious Minds", and "I'm So Hot for You".
-He created his project concept the Flirts, to further front his performances as an artist, musician and songwriter.
+He created his project concept The Flirts, to further front his performances as an artist, musician and songwriter.
 With an ever revolving roster of female session singers and models, Orlando churned out the hits "Passion", "Danger", and "Helpless".
 His association with underground film star Divine resulted in classic club anthems "Native Love (Step by Step)" (featuring Orlando's voice in the chorus), "Love Reaction", and "Shoot Your Shot".
 Orlando also produced The Fast, later to be known as Man 2 Man.

 When Neil Tennant, then an assistant editor at Smash Hits, and later a member of Pet Shop Boys, was sent to interview the Police in 1983 in New York, he sought out Orlando.
-Both Tennant and fellow Pet Shop Boy Chris Lowe admired Orlando's sound and productions – "Passion" by the Flirts, being a particular favorite.
-Orlando decided to produce a Pet Shop Boys album and released their earliest 12-inches including the original 1984 version of "West End Girls" and "One More Chance".
-Orlando and the Pet Shop Boys recorded twelve tracks together, including the original "It's a Sin", "Opportunities (Let's Make Lots of Money)", and "I Get Excited".
+Both Tennant and fellow Pet Shop Boy Chris Lowe admired Orlando's sound and productions, with "Passion" by the Flirts being a particular favorite, later describing it as "the most important song of our lives."
+Orlando decided to produce a Pet Shop Boys album and released their first two earliest 12-inch singles including the original 1984 version of "West End Girls" and "One More Chance".
+Orlando and the Pet Shop Boys recorded twelve tracks together, including the original versions of "It's a Sin", "Opportunities (Let's Make Lots of Money)", and "I Get Excited".